peternjoro/backend-laravel-api/README.md

 ## Container Description

-This is a Dockerized Laravel API built using the following containers:
+This is a Dockerized Laravel API built using the following:

 - **Laravel v10.11.0**

-- **PHP Application**
+- **PHP**

     `PHP8.1-fpm, Composer, NPM, Node.js v14.x`